sebvey/python-fp/README.md

 -> poetry installs xfp package in editable mode, so that xfp is available as a package from anywhere and editable.

 ## Black
 Black is used as python formatter.
-If setup done as above, black formats all new commited files before commit.
+If setup done as above, black formats all commited files before commit.
 To manually format a file : `black path/to/file`
 All files, from project root dir : `black .`